myparcelnl/delivery-options/README.md

 ### v5 to v6

-Most of the big changes in v6 are internal, but there are some breaking changes and deprecations.
+The app was rewritten from scratch, to be able to upgrade all underlying technologies and to improve the performance and stability.
+The existing behavior will mostly continue to work, so you can upgrade to v6 without huge changes.
+However, there are some breaking changes and deprecations, so please read the following list carefully.

 **Improvements**